 - Intelligence from social media monitoring may only be relevant to some people in the marketing department.

-- An analysis of social media from the point of view of customer satisfaction is likely to interest customer service staff but be less useful to the finance department.
+- An analysis of social media from the point of view of client or customer satisfaction is likely to interest customer service staff but be less useful to the finance department.

-It is therefore a great advantage if functions embedded in the media monitoring service facilitate targeted sharing of information and analysis while also taking account of copyright, since this enables quick decisions to be taken without loss of time.
+It is therefore a great advantage if functions embedded in the media monitoring service facilitate targeted sharing of information and analysis while also taking account of copyright, since this enables quick decisions to be taken without loss of time and efforts.

 Visualization for easier information processing